vaginessa/dns-wiki/DNS.md

 The normal mobile browser (even stock yes) working out-of-the-box without need any manual adjustment to work with the default DNS.

-But some browsers are hardcoding them (so that it isn't possible to override this) and on some systems it may needs configurations changes to get theme proper working e.g. if you changed the DNS system widely.
+But some browsers are hard-coding them (so that it isn't possible to override this) and on some systems it may needs configurations changes to get theme proper working e.g. if you changed the DNS system widely.

 Working without any manual adjustments:
 * Dolphin